Marie-L1/ShelfSage-FrontEnd/README.md

 Homepage (logged in):
  - Includes a search engine and popular books displayed in a horizontal scroll.
- - Clicking on a book will open a modal with more details and the ability to add the book to their shelf.
+ - Clicking on a book will open a modal with more details and the ability to add the book to user's shelf.

 User's Shelf Page:
  - Displays the user's saved books.
- - Clicking on a book will open a modal with more details and the ability to remove the book from their shelf.
+ - Clicking on a book will open a modal with more details and the ability to remove the book from user's shelf.

 Recommendation Page:
  - Shows recommended books based on the user's preferences.
- - Books are separated into lists, with horitzontal scroll, based off of genre, author, and keywords (Metadata).
+ - Books are separated into lists, with horizontal scroll, based off of genre, author, and keywords (Metadata).
- - Clicking on a book will open a modal with more details and the ability to add the book to their shelf.
+ - Clicking on a book will open a modal with more details and the ability to add the book to user's shelf.

 Profile Page:
  - Allows the user to upload and update their profile image